JoeReis/data_eng_workshop_hedw_2025/README.md

 [  go through some examples of dlt refresh and incremental load with insert ]

 ## Data Modeling and Transformation

+Create a new schema in DuckDB `CREATE SCHEMA serving;`

 [ create a new layer in duckdb - serving with kimball ]